SMFM Scorecard: 2019 — 2020

 - establishment of perinatal quality collaboratives;

-- reporting of data stratified by race and ethnicity.
+- reporting of data stratified by race and ethnicity; and

 The map showcases states that have implemented these system-level changes.
 CLICK on a state for information on steps being taken to address maternal mortality and racial disparities.

-SMFM examined four criteria related to maternal mortality for each state and the District of Columbia.
-States that met all four of the criteria are the lightest shade on the map; those states that met none of the criteria are the darkest.
-Learn more about the methodology behind the 2019 scorecard.
+SMFM examined five criteria related to maternal mortality for each state and the District of Columbia.
+States that met all five of the criteria are the lightest shade on the map; those states that met none of the criteria are the darkest.
+Learn more about the sources and methodology behind scorecard.

 - #4d4a7c 0